Iraneus/betamedneed/_services/community.md

 ![Medical Community](/images/illustrations/patient.jpg)

-The average time spent before treatment and eventual recovery for an emergency like stroke is unacceptably too long especially in Africa.
+The average time spent before treatment for an emergency like a stroke is unacceptably too long in Africa.

 In many African communities, the percentage of patients who get treated within the optimal four-hour window for a stroke treatment is nearly zero.

-This is just unacceptable since time is everything for a stroke treatment.
+This is unacceptable since time is everything for a stroke treatment.
+The earlier the treatment, the higher the chances of recovery.

-Together, we are making every possible effort to ensure that stroke patients can get the care they need as fast as possible for improved treatment outcomes.
+Together, we are working to ensure that stroke patients can get the care they need as fast as possible for improved treatment outcomes.

 Some of our additional efforts include: